ByteBrigand/wifi-smart-mesh/README.md

 A single **transport-layer flag** could tell Wi-Fi whether MAC ACKs are needed:
 - One bit in **TCP or UDP headers**
 - If set: "Skip MAC-layer ACKs, let me handle it"
-- Survives NAT and is visible end-to-end, unlike DSCP/TOS
+- Survives NAT and is visible end-to-end, unlike DSCP/TOS which is often not preserved end to end

 This would give applications and protocols **explicit control** over how their traffic is handled at lower layers.